 If you’re looking for a game that might be a little less movement and noise inducing, you can always try Taboo or Pictionary.
 Follow the rules for either of these classic games, using your sort cards as the prompt cards.
 (If you need to review the rules, you can read them here: Taboo, Pictionary.)
 When I play Taboo, I’ll underline words in the definitions students can’t use with a dry erase marker.
 Pictionary makes a great game for students who aren’t comfortable with verbally answering questions.

 Are there more ways to use sort cards?
 Oh, yes!
 (Check out the YouTube video Charlie’s Lessons 10 Flashcard Games for some fun and simple ways to use picture cards.)
 These eight ideas just happen to be some of the most popular ones I’ve tried in my class.
-Many of them also work with task cards–just substitute answering the question or solving the problem on the task card for providing the term/spelling/definition.
+Many of them also work with task cards–just substitute answering the question or solving the problem on the task card for providing the term/spelling/definition (for even more ideas, see this post about alternative task card uses).
 If you have other fun uses for sort cards, let us know in the comments!
 Happy teaching, everyone.

 Here are the links to download the Kaboom! and Shark! cards: